Anyma: 2024–2025: Genesys II, The End of Genesys, and Sphere residency

 On 15 July, it was announced that Milleri would be heading a residency, "Afterlife presents Anyma: The End of Genesys", at Sphere in Las Vegas, from late December to early 2025.
 He was the first electronic artist ever booked at the venue.
 100,000 tickets for the first six shows were reported to have sold in 24 hours.

-By popular demand, four shows in February and March 2025 were added to the original eight-day run.
+Four shows in February and March 2025 were added to the original eight-day run.

 Guest artists at the residency included Ellie Goulding, FKA Twigs, John Summit, Grimes, Luke Steele, and Yeat, whose appearance was the first by a rapper at the venue.
-Anyma collaborated with Alessio De Vecchi and Alexander Wessely on the visuals for the shows.

 On 10 January 2025, Anyma released "Hypnotized", a collaboration with Ellie Goulding, as the lead single from his upcoming third studio album.
 The track was met with widespread acclaim from critics.
 "Hypnotized" reached No. 1 on the Dance/Mix Show Airplay chart, becoming Anyma's first No. 1 single on any Billboard chart.
 On 14 February, he released "Voices in My Head" with Argy and Son of Son, as the album's second single.
 During the last show of his residency, Milleri confirmed that his upcoming album would be titled The End of Genesys and would come out on 23 May.
 On 25 March, it was reported that Milleri had signed a global publishing deal with Kobalt Music Group.

-Anyma performed back-to-back sets with Solomun at Ultra Music Festival's 25th edition in March 2025, and in a surprise performance appeared with Yeat at Coachella 2025.
+Anyma performed back-to-back sets with Solomun at Ultra Music Festival's 25th edition in March 2025, and appeared with Yeat at Coachella 2025.
 Other 2025 bookings have included Tomorrowland, the Sziget Festival in Budapest, Hungary, Zurich Open Air in Switzerland, and Rock en Seine in France.

-In 2025, Anyma achieved a major career milestone by breaking into the top ten of DJ Mags Top 100 DJs list for the first time.
+In 2025, Anyma was listed in the top ten of DJ Mags Top 100 DJs list for the first time.
 He also performed at the 2025 League of Legends World Championship final in China, where he served as a co-director of the opening ceremony.
 Anyma provided a remix of the tournament's official song, "Sacrifice", performed by G.E.M. during the event.